NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/what_is_NN.rst

    .. math::
       a^{[2]} = a_{1}^{[2]}

-   *The number in square brackets represents the layer number, while the subscript denotes the neuron's index within that layer.*
+   The number in square brackets represents the layer number, while the subscript denotes the neuron's index within that layer.

    Each neuron in every layer computes the *Z* value for each input sample and then calculates the activation value for that sample.

-   The figure illustrates this process with an example of a first neuron in layer 1 processing the first input sample.
+   The figure illustrates this process with an example of the first neuron in layer 1 processing the first input sample.

    .. image:: ../figs/activation.drawio.png